 - Costs should be submitted for payment every 12 months. - Costs must be relevant, reasonable and wholly necessary within the project.
-These will be examined in detail for all projects prior to formal contract. - Costs can only be incurred between the Start Date and End Date of the project. - Reallocation of costs between partners will not be permitted without prior approval. - Cost limits will be rigidly applied and where these are outside scope, they will be reduced without reference to the applicant. - Sales and marketing costs will be disallowed in all cases. - Costs must be submitted for each individual partner in the consortium under the categories listed below. - Financial records of payments and receipts must be maintained using either a separate accounting system or an adequate accounting code for all transactions relating to the project and keeping all other administrative records of the project (including, without prejudice to the generality of the foregoing, timesheets detailing the time spent by all persons on the project) the start date of which will be communicated by Enterprise Ireland and make such records available on request such as to enable evaluation and/or financial audit of expenditure to be carried out if so required by any competent authority in line with provisions under national and EU law. - Pre-finance for small companies (less than 50 employees): - Enterprise Ireland can make payment of up to one-third of the research grant prior to the approved costs being incurred (grant rate: 50%), subject to the company supplying: - A rationale for why the company requires pre-finance; - Evidence that it has available to it sufficient assets to cover its liability under the grant16.
+These will be examined in detail for all projects prior to formal contract. - Costs can only be incurred between the Start Date and End Date of the project. - Reallocation of costs between partners will not be permitted without prior approval. - Cost limits will be rigidly applied and where these are outside scope, they will be reduced without reference to the applicant. - Sales and marketing costs will be disallowed in all cases. - Costs must be submitted for each individual partner in the consortium under the categories listed below. - Financial records of payments and receipts must be maintained using either a separate accounting system or an adequate accounting code for all transactions relating to the project and keeping all other administrative records of the project (including, without prejudice to the generality of the foregoing, timesheets detailing the time spent by all persons on the project) the start date of which will be communicated by Enterprise Ireland and make such records available on request such as to enable evaluation and/or financial audit of expenditure to be carried out if so required by any competent authority in line with provisions under national and EU law. - All project partners must be based in Ireland. - All projects must adhere to the Environmental aid requirements of Do No Significant Harm (DNSH) - Pre-finance for small companies (less than 50 employees): - Enterprise Ireland can make payment of up to one-third of the research grant prior to the approved costs being incurred, subject to the company supplying:

+- A rationale for why the company requires pre-finance; - Evidence that it has available to it sufficient assets to cover its liability under the grant.